Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Stroke research is a vital component for patients at Cedars-Sinai's Stroke Program.
 Director Patrick D. Lyden, MD and the Stroke Program's staff are currently involved in National Institutes of Health (NIH) funded clinical trials relating to stroke prevention, acute stroke therapy and neuroimaging in stroke.Because of their active participation in these and other clinical stroke research trials, the Stroke Program team is able to develop effective treatment options for stroke patients.

-The Stroke Program at Cedars-Sinai is currently partnering with the Cedars-Sinai Neurovascular Center on clinical trials, as well as working with The Field Administration of Stroke Therapy.
-The links for more information are listed below.
+The Cedars-Sinai Stroke Program is currently partnering with the Cedars-Sinai Neurovascular Center on clinical trials, as well as working with The Field Administration of Stroke Therapy.

-- PENUMBRA IMAGING COLLABORATIVE STUDY (PICS): A Multicenter Trial to Assess Outcomes of Patients Revascularized by the Penumbra System
+- Penumbra imaging collaborative study (PICS): A Multicenter Trial to Assess Outcomes of Patients Revascularized by the Penumbra System

 Clinical Trials National Directory

 For an appointment, a second opinion or more information, please call 1-800-CEDARS-1 (1-800-233-2771) or email us at email@example.com.